Table of Contents

 - How do health care professionals diagnose a scabies infestation?

 - What types of health care professionals treat scabies?

 - What are treatment options and home remedies for a scabies infestation?
 What are scabies treatments for pregnant women?

 - What are treatment options and home remedies for a scabies infestation?
 (Part 2)

 - What are treatment options and home remedies for a scabies infestation?
 (Part 3)

 - What are possible health complications of scabies?

 - What is the prognosis (outlook) for scabies?

 How do you get scabies?

-Direct skin-to-skin contact is the mode of transmission.
+Scabies is very contagious, and direct skin-to-skin contact is the mode of transmission.
 Scabies mites are very sensitive to their environment.
 They can only live off of a host body for 24-36 hours under most conditions.
-Transmission of the mites involves close person-to-person contact of the skin-to-skin variety.
+Transmission of the mites involves close person-to-person contact of the skin-to-skin variety, so risk factors include close contact with an infested person.
 It is hard, if not impossible, to catch scabies by shaking hands, hanging your coat next to someone who has it, or even sharing bedclothes that had mites in them the night before.
 Sexual physical contact, however, can transmit the disease.
 In fact, sexual contact is the most common form of transmission among sexually active young people, and scabies has been considered by many to be a sexually transmitted disease (STD).
-However, other forms of physical contact, such as mothers hugging their children, are sufficient to spread the mites.
+However, other forms of physical contact, such as a mother hugging a baby, are sufficient to spread the mites.
 Over time, close friends and relatives can contract it this way, too.
 School settings typically do not provide the level of prolonged personal contact necessary for transmission of the mites.